kanaka/data-defined-systems/docs/presentations/source/presentation.md

 - Faster dev and test loop: less time in compile/build
 - Greater interoperability and openness: other tools can consume and generate data
 - Easier testing and behavior simulation: especially generative testing
-- Separation of concerns: logic and behavior are more distinct
-- Explicit vs implicit: logic is less hidden within code

-- Given the name on this conference I'm obliged to point out that Clojure itself emobodies a data-defined approach
+- Given the name on this conference I'm obliged to point out that Clojure itself emobodies a data-defined approach.
+  - Syntax is data that defines the AST data-structure that will be generated in memory.

 ---